nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook requests for confirmation
+3. User confirms
+4. AddressBook renames all tags to new tag
+5. AddressBook List all users affected by change in tag Use case ends.

+**Extensions**
+1a.
+Tag does no exists

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+3a.
+User does not confirm

+> Use case ends

 ## Appendix C : Non Functional Requirements